 There aren’t actually that many accepted statistics about hypersexuality in bipolar disorder because not enough research has been done on it.
 In fact, mostly small studies seem available.
 To make matters more complicated, different terminology is used when talking about sex and bipolar disorder.
 Sometimes the term “hypersexuality” is explicitly used, and sometimes it isn’t.

-Here’s what I’ve found, though, with regards to facts and statistics about hypersexuality in bipolar disorder (all from here):
+Here’s what I’ve found, though, with regard to facts and statistics about hypersexuality in bipolar disorder (all from here):

 • Forty percent of the bipolar I and II patients reported elevated sexuality as an enduring interepisodic trait.